Dassault Mystère

 The Dassault MD.452 Mystère is a 1950s French fighter-bomber.
+It was a straightforward development of the successful Dassault Ouragan.

 Development

 After the success of the Ouragan, Dassault was working on a more advanced machine which would take to the air in early 1951 as the MD.452 Mystère I.

 The first prototype Mystère I was essentially an Ouragan with a 30-degree swept wing and modified tail surfaces.
 Two further prototypes followed, powered by the Rolls-Royce Tay 250 centrifugal-flow turbojet, an improved version of the Rolls-Royce Nene, built under licence by Hispano-Suiza, and rated at 28.0 kN thrust.

 These three Mystère I prototypes led to two Mystère IIA prototypes, powered by the Tay and armed with four 20 mm Hispano cannon; and then four Mystère IIB prototypes, which traded the four 20 mm cannon for two 30 mm DEFA revolver-type cannon.
 A Mystère IIA was the first French aircraft to break Mach 1 in controlled flight (in a dive), on 28 October 1951.

 The eleven preproduction machines that followed were designated Mystère IIC, nine of which were fitted with the SNECMA Atar 101C axial-flow turbojet, rated at 24.5 kN thrust, while two were experimentally fitted with the afterburning Atar 101F, with an afterburning thrust of 37.3 kN.